FREE JAPANESE BEETLE TREATMENT

 WSDA is planning to treat areas in Benton, Franklin, King and Yakima counties for Japanese beetle.
 To learn more visit the 2026 treatment webpage.

-Beginning November 1, the free yard-waste drop-off ends for the year.
+The free yard-waste drop-offs will open for the season beginning May 1.
 Soil-free yard waste can move out of the quarantine area from October 15 - May 15.
-Local waste facilities may accept yard waste, but it will be at the expense of the resident.

 Japanese beetle (Popillia japonica) is a destructive, invasive insect that feeds on over 300 plants.
 Adults skeletonize leaves and damage buds, flowers, and fruit.
 Grubs (larvae) are found in the soil and eat grass and other roots.
 It is a serious pest for both residents and the agriculture industry in the Eastern U.S. where it is established.